 - Borrelia burgdorferi – This is the bug behind Lyme disease (12) which is an incredibly difficult to treat infection.
 Lyme disease isn’t very common but it’s more common than most people realize.

-- Any other bacterial infection – Lastly, virtually any other infection can put strain on your body and lead to a scenario in which a flare up is more likely.
-Minor bacterial infections such as strep throat or a sinus infection can temporarily weaken your immune system and set the stage for a future flare up.
+- Any other bacterial infection – Lastly, virtually any other infection can put a strain on your body and lead to a scenario in which a flare-up is more likely.
+Minor bacterial infections such as strep throat or a sinus infection can temporarily weaken your immune system and set the stage for a future flare-up.

 #6.
 Lack of Sleep & Lack of Exercise

 I’ve added these here to illustrate the compounding effect that multiple stressors can have on your body.

 It’s not like forgetting to exercise a few times or having a couple of bad nights of sleep will cause a flare-up but instead, it’s usually a combination of things that stack on top of each other to create the perfect storm.

 Imagine a scenario in which you are under a lot of stress.

 This stress could be because you are acting as a caretaker for someone you love or because of pressure at work or because of relationship issues with your spouse.